What is the Wolverton Development?

 How much will it cost to build and launch this?

+The new building is an ideal space to make our vision a reality but currently is in a run-down condition due to its age, having been an old railway training centre.
 This is a £2.7 million fundraising campaign – we have been working with a range of charitable trusts, the National Lottery, and corporate and individual donors to start the fundraising, and will continue to build on this to reach our target.

 Charity Number: 1149480